 Skip to main content

 A Python workflow project contains task classes, a Runner definition, and a tilebox.workflow.toml file.
 The Tilebox command-line tool uses these files to build a workflow release, discover the tasks it can execute, and make the release available to release runners after deployment.
-Keep the project small and importable from its root.
-Release builds import the configured runner object, check that the Python runtime starts, and package the selected files into an immutable artifact.

 Use a layout where task code and the runner definition are importable from the project root.